Social Connection

 Staying Connected

-This is why it is important to spend time building and maintaining strong social relationships with your friends, family, co-workers, residents, and clients despite the pandemic.
+This is why it is important to spend time building and maintaining strong social relationships with your friends, family, co-workers, residents, and clients.

 Positive interactions from our supportive relationships improve our mood and reduce the negative impacts of stress and anxiety.